besn0847/ceph-init/README.md

 - Open vSwitch 1.4.6 (packages : openvswitch-common, openvswitch-switch, openvswitch-datapath-dkms)
 - CGroup 1.1.5 (packages : cgroup-lite)

+Make sure you use Docker 0.10.0 otherwise there might be FUSE issues when installing the ceph-mds package in the images.

 ##Steps

-0. Reset correct permissions (issue with Github to be sorted) (host)> chmod 600 ceph-deploy/id_rsa && chmod 644 ceph-deploy/id_rsa.pub

 1. Run the init.sh script from local directory (it takes about 5 minutes to build all containers)
 	> (host)> ./init.sh

-2. Start the 4 containers (1 for deployment and 3 for Ceph configuration)
+2. Start the 5 containers (1 for deployment and 4 for Ceph set-up)
 	> (host)> ./start.sh

 3. Connect to the ceph-deploy container and bootstrap the environment